-The massive physiological destabilization triggered by John’s departure doesn’t change my own deadlines: I still have to get out by next week, stay somewhere in the interim because I’m now too frail to camp alone, work out mitigation strategies that’ll work for both me and my hostess, and maintain forward momentum on my house search.
+The massive physiological destabilization triggered by J’s departure doesn’t change my own deadlines: I still have to get out by next week, stay somewhere in the interim because I’m now too frail to camp alone, work out mitigation strategies that’ll work for both me and my hostess, and maintain forward momentum on my house search.

 The physiological damage does make safe housing more critical.
 My body is borrowing against a future it may not have, to get through this difficult period.
 Fact of spoonie life.

 I have movers lined up to get the furniture out, but I don’t yet have storage to put it in.
 So that’s today’s job.

 I was nibbling at two properties, both of which are now out of reach, but it was a learning experience: